 My sister has been constantly telling me about how she wants to be in college, how she wants to be an adult, how she wishes she could swap places with me, but then I tell her that it’s not all that it cracks out to be.

 I had to grow up very fast.
 My dad died a year ago, and it caused me to have to grow up.
 I had to take the reigns to my life and decide that “Either I make it or I break it.”
-I had to continue to have college as my dream and my goal, I got into a big ordeal with the IRS about tax papers, I had to take out a loan on my own with no guidance at all from anyone, I had to deal with medical ordeals, I had to make big financial decisions for myself, and I also had to deal with my eating disorder on top of all of that, because when my dad died, I was still in the depths of that painful time.
+I had to continue to have college as my dream and my goal, I got into a big ordeal with the IRS about tax papers, I had to take out a loan on my own with no guidance at all from anyone, I had to deal with medical ordeals, and I had to make big financial decisions for myself.

 That is what life is like, and I wish I would have enjoyed the carefree days of my teens.
 I now worry about bills, making my money stretch, and I’m trying to get advice onto how to keep my student loan debt very low as I endure my college days!
 It is very stressful, and my sister thinks that being the big 2-0 is all fun and games, but really, the older you get, the more you grow up.